“Overlanding is driving somewhere remote, to eat something.”

 - Food prep

-In simple setups, several of these could be combined into one area.
-On the other hand, more extravagant overlanding kitchens could have more space for each of these.
+Simple camp kitchens have multi-use areas for accomplishing several of these tasks in one place.
+On the other hand, more extravagant overlanding kitchens have more dedicated spaces for each of these.

 How is an overland kitchen different from a normal camp kitchen?